 - Install as necessary the temporary signing and channelizing devices for the traffic control plan in the working area. - Remove of the existing expansion joints, all related materials and accessories. - Repairing as required the area below the expansion joint (Utilization of Epoxy mortar for steel anchor). - Install Joint including drill and fixation of anchor bolts by Epoxy resin. - Asphalt Surface from both sides (max. of 1 meter) of the expansion joint as needed. - Clean and fill the transition strip on both sides of the expansion joints. - Remove the temporary signing and channelizing devices for the traffic control

-Photos 1 and 2 illustrate the methods and the main activities in the maintenance of reinforced elastomeric joints (from other projects similar to this scope of works).
+The following photos illustrate the current conditions of Adma interchange, that is under the project scope, and the methods and the main activities in the maintenance of reinforced elastomeric joints (from other projects similar to this scope of works).